swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 - The special properties `any`, `assigned`, `ascii`.
 - The POSIX compatibility properties `alnum`, `blank`, `graph`, `print`, `word`, `xdigit`.
 The remaining POSIX properties are already covered by boolean Unicode property spellings.

-**TODO: Spell out the properties we recognize while parsing vs. those we just parse as String?**

 Note that the internal `PropertyContents` syntax is shared by both the `\p{...}` and POSIX-style `[:...:]` syntax, allowing e.g `[:script=Latin:]` as well as `\p{alnum}`.